St Ann's Church, Radipole: History

+The interior of St Ann's Church.

 St Ann's was originally dedicated to St Mary and served as the parish church of Melcombe Regis.
 The existing church dates to the 13th century, but it is believed that an older church occupied the site, owing to the discovery of encaustic tiles when the church's flooring was replaced in the 1863 restoration.
 Much of the existing nave dates to the 13th century, at which time the main body of the church was made up of nave and chancel only.
 North and south chapels were added in the 14th century and the chancel was rebuilt and enlarged during the same century.
 The west end of the nave was rebuilt in the early 16th century which included the replacement of a small tower with a bell-turret.
 The south porch was rebuilt in 1733 and the south chapel rebuilt in 1735.

 In 1605, a new church dedicated to St Mary's was built on a more centralised site near Melcombe Regis' harbourside.
 It became the new parish church the following year, leaving St Ann's as a chapel of ease.
 The decision to build a new church stemmed from the Radipole church being too small and at an inconvenient location for many parishioners.
 Furthermore, it was considered that Melcombe Regis was "subject to the incursion of foreign enemies, who might surprise the town during Divine service, and depart before the inhabitants could repair home to make resistance".